-Lobiger viridis has been found in clumps of a couple of different kinds of Caulerpa algae, C. urvilleana and C. racemosa, on lagoon reefs at Kwajalein and Enewetak Atolls, usually at depths of about 7-20m.
+Lobiger viridis has been found in clumps of at least a couple of different kinds of Caulerpa algae, including C. urvilleana and C. racemosa, on lagoon reefs at Kwajalein and Enewetak Atolls, usually at depths of about 7-20m.
 It is a difficult animal to spot in its normal habitat.
+Lobiger viridis was originally described with blue lines on the green shell, and it has been suggested that specimens lacking those lines are different.
+The ones we see here seem to range from solid green shells to having a few blue dots to having several irregular blue longitudinal streaks, and they all appear to be the same species.
 We also have what we are calling Lobiger viridis in Hawaii, although there is a chance that is a different species.

 The closeup below shows the rolled tube rhinophores.